drand/website/docs/operators/deploy.md

 ---
-title: Deploying a drand Network
+title: Deploy
-sidebarDepth: 3
+description: Learn how to deploy a Drand node onto your network.
 ---

-# Deploying a drand Network
+# Deploy a drand node

 This document explains in details the workflow to have a working group of drand nodes generate randomness.
 On a high-level, the workflow looks like this: